TEXT-S&P summary: Samchully Co. Ltd.

 Rationale

-The ratings on Korea-based energy services provider Samchully Co.
-Ltd. (BBB+/Negative/--) reflect its monopoly on gas distribution and retail businesses in its mandated service areas; stable profitability and cash flow from its core gas businesses, backed by the nation’s cost pass-through retail gas pricing system; and stable liquefied natural gas (LNG) procurement from government-owned LNG wholesale distributor Korea Gas Corp.
-(KOGAS; A/Stable/A-1).
-Constraining factors include the company’s strategy to aggressively invest in nongas businesses such as power generation and community energy services and a maturation of demand for gas in mandated service areas, where the household penetration ratio exceeds 85%.
+The rating on Korea-based city gas distributor Samchully Co.
+Ltd. (A-/Watch Neg/--) reflects its monopoly on gas distribution in mandated service areas, modest financial risk profile, stable procurement of liquefied natural gas (LNG) through a strong relationship with government-owned LNG wholesale distributor Korea Gas Corp.
+(KOGAS; A/Stable/--), and stable cash flow, which is supported by a government-regulated cost-plus tariff system.
+Factors that constrain the rating include a company strategy to expand into nongas distribution businesses, relatively high dependence on industrial and commercial customers, and maturing demand for gas in mandated service areas.

-Samchully is the largest gas distributor and retailer in Korea, covering major areas in Gyeonggi Province and the city of Incheon, with 16.4% of the market among 33 companies supplying gas to cities as of the end of 2011.
-Regional governments regulate the retail gas industry in each city, establishing a supportive regulatory framework that apportions a regional, city-based monopoly to each gas company.
+Samchully is the largest city gas distributor in Korea, with 16.3% of the market among 33 city gas companies as of the end of September 2011.
+The government of the Republic of Korea (A/Stable/A-1) regulates the gas industry in each Korean city, establishing a supportive regulatory framework that apportions a regional, city-based monopoly to each gas company.
+The government installed this framework to avoid redundancy in capital investment for pipelines and overlap of services in each company’s distribution area.

-Standard & Poor’s Ratings Services takes the view that Samchully’s regional monopoly and the regulated cost pass-through retail gas pricing system provide the company with stable profitability and cash flow from its core gas businesses, which accounted for more than 97% of the company’s total revenue in 2011.
-Samchully is not exposed to risk related to fluctuations in commodity prices or foreign exchange rates.
-KOGAS supplies 100% of Samchully’s LNG needs at a regulated wholesale price that Samchully can pass to its customers.
+Samchully is expanding into nongas distribution businesses, a strategy that we consider a constraining factor for the rating.
+One area in which the company has stepped up investment is Community Energy Services (CES), which provide heat, electricity, or both to customers in certain residential, commercial, and industrial areas.
+In addition to existing projects in the cities of Gwangmyeong and Ansan, southwest of Seoul, Samchully has embarked on CES projects in the town of Hyangnam and the city of Homaesil that it intends to fund through project financing.
+Because CES businesses require substantial initial capital expenditure and we do not expect the new projects to generate cash inflow over the next five years, we believe the company’s debt will increase in the short to medium term.

+In addition, Samchully is further expanding into electricity-generating businesses.
+We placed its rating on CreditWatch with negative implications after the company became the largest shareholder, at 50%, of S-Power, an independent power producer (IPP) established on Jan.
+2, 2012.